Cole Palmer: 2024–25: Conference League and Club World Cup titles

 On 28 May 2025, Palmer was named man of the match after providing two assists in the 2025 UEFA Conference League final against Real Betis, helping Chelsea become the first team to win all four major European competitions.
+Palmer was given the shirt number 10 before the 2025 FIFA Club World Cup, signifying his importance to the club.
 On 20 June, it was announced that Palmer was one of six nominees for the PFA Players' Player of the Year.
 Later that year, on 13 July, he scored twice and provided an assist in a 3–0 win over Paris Saint-Germain in the 2025 FIFA Club World Cup final, where he was named player of the match.
 He finished the tournament with three goals and two assists, earning the Golden Ball as the tournament's best player.